Ben Chilwell

-Benjamin James Chilwell (born 21 December 1996) is an English professional footballer who plays as a left-back or left wing-back for club Strasbourg.
-He has also represented the England national team.
+Benjamin James Chilwell (born 21 December 1996) is an English professional footballer who plays as a left-back, left wing-back or centre-back for club Crystal Palace.

 Beginning his career at Leicester City, Chilwell had a loan spell with Huddersfield Town.
+He was part of Leicester City’s Premier League-winning squad in 2015–16.
 He joined Chelsea in 2020 and won the UEFA Champions League in his first season with the club.
-He has since made over 100 appearances for Chelsea, as well as winning the FA Cup on loan with Crystal Palace in 2025.
+He made over 100 appearances for Chelsea, as well as won the FA Cup on loan with Crystal Palace in 2025.
+He departed Chelsea permanently and joined French side Strasbourg in 2025, subsequently leaving Strasbourg as a free transfer to join Crystal Palace for the second time in his career in 2026.

 At international level, Chilwell made his debut for England in 2018.
 He was a member of the England squad that finished as runners-up at UEFA Euro 2020.

 Early life

 Benjamin James Chilwell was born on 21 December 1996 in Milton Keynes, Buckinghamshire, and was raised in Ampthill, Bedfordshire.
 He attended Redborne Upper School and Community College in Ampthill.